readyplayerme/rpm-unreal-avatar-creator/SampleStructure.md

 ![Screenshot 2023-06-15 140631](https://github.com/readyplayerme/rpm-unreal-avatar-creator/assets/3124894/ac7a57f9-bc05-4a64-9213-4639f52e1df9)

 ## Navigation Switcher
-In order for the child widgets to be able to communicate with the avatar creator, they use an interface of the NavigationSwitcher.
+In order for the child widgets to be able to communicate with the avatar creator, they use the NavigationSwitcher interface.
 Avatar creator implements the NavigationSwitcher interface allowing the child widgets to send events.

 ## Preview Actor